-Since last summer, our 9 years old Golden Retriever regularly couldn’t use his right front leg when playing with our youngest dog.
-If that happened he would be crying loudly and after a while he could slowly start to use his leg again.
-After a consult of a veterinary specialist, wear and arthrosis of both of his elbows was diagnosed, and we were given Metacam for him.
-That went well for a while, but eventually Bradley became a slow, old dog.
+Starting last summer, our 9-year-old Golden Retriever regularly had trouble with his right front leg when he was playing with our youngest dog.
+If he put too much weight on the leg, he would yelp loudly, though after a while he could gradually start using the leg again.
+A specialist veterinarian diagnosed him with arthrosis in both elbows, and we were given Metacam.
+Things were okay for a while, but eventually Bradley really seemed to be slowing down, becoming an old dog.

-Then we went to Noorden to let dr. Aharon take a closer look at him.
-She watched him walk, examined him thoroughly, and diagnosed arthrosis in his front paws and elbows.
-Her advice was a good warming-up of all muscles before walking and cooling of the paws and elbows afterwards, no walking on stairs, and more resting.
-We also had to give Bradley Canoflex.
-Two weeks later, dr. Aharon diagnosed that his pelvis and a vertebra were not in the correct position, and she corrected this through orthomanipulation.
+We went to Noorden to let Dr Aharon take a look at him.
+She watched him walk, examined him, and diagnosed arthrosis in his front paws and elbows.
+Her advice was a good warming-up of all the muscles before walks and cooling the paws and elbows afterwards, along with no stairs and more rest.
+She suggested we give Bradley Canoflex too.
+Two weeks later, Dr Aharon saw him again and noted that his pelvis and a vertebrae were out of alignment.
+She adjusted this with orthomanipulation.

-After these two visits, Bradley changed completely into a very active and happy dog.
-At this moment, he is still doing very well!
+After these two visits, Bradley changed completely.
+He became an active and happy dog, and he is still doing well!